The covariant approach to static spacetimes in Einstein and extended gravity theories: Introduction

 It raised a debate, until Visser showed in 2020 that the Kiselev BH is neither a perfect fluid nor a quintessence \cite{Visser20}.
 Generalisations of Kiselev space-times were recently used in the framework of gravitational lensing \cite{PAP23}. \\ In 1996 Hayward \cite{Hayward96} discovered a line element describing the local formation of a BH out of vacuum, its Bardeen-like static quiescence and final evaporation.

 Bronnikov \cite{Bronnikov01} showed that Einstein gravity coupled to nonlinear electrodynamics has nontrivial spherical solutions with global regular metric if and only if the electric charge is zero and the Lagrangian $\mathscr L(F)$ has a finite limit as $F\to \infty$.
 In the same context, Dymnikowa \cite{Dymnikova04} studied the existence of regular spherically symmetric electrically charged solutions.
+The effects of torsion were considered by Cotton \cite{Cotton21}.

 Gravastars (gravitational vacuum stars) were introduced in 2001 \cite{Mazur23} as an alternative to BH that avoid the problems associated with horizons and singularities.
 Models in nonlinear electrodynamics were constructed by Lobo and Arellano \cite{Lobo07}.